5 min read

 HTTP/2 Fingerprinting

 After identifying these fingerprints, Peakhour's bot management service uses machine learning to classify them as either a legitimate browser or a bot.
-This provides an incredibly strong layer of defense against zero-day exploits.
+This provides a strong layer of defence against zero-day exploits.
 The scanners are identified and blocked based on their fundamental network characteristics, irrespective of the specific vulnerability or payload they carry.

 Defense in Depth

 No single security measure is a silver bullet.
-While network fingerprinting provides a powerful first line of defense against automated scanners, a multi-layered, defense-in-depth strategy is paramount.
+While network fingerprinting provides a powerful first line of defence against automated scanners, a multi-layered, defence-in-depth strategy matters.

 Any request that manages to bypass the initial fingerprinting checks must face the next layer: our standard Web Application Firewall (WAF) with post-body scanning.
-A WAF acts as a protective shield, inspecting every request before it reaches the application.
+A WAF inspects every request before it reaches the application.
 By enabling the inspection of the full request body, the WAF can identify and block malicious payloads, such as the specific code used in an exploit attempt, that may be hidden within the data sent to the server.
-Our WAF was updated with a specific virtualpatch on the 22nd July at 5am AEST ensuring specific protection against this vulnerability
+Our WAF was updated with a virtual patch on 22 July at 5am AEST to add protection against this vulnerability.

 Staying Ahead in a Zero-Day World